Guides & Forecasts

 A Guide to Mobile Processors

-Covers application and integrated processors designed for handheld equipment
+Covers application and integrated processors designed for smartphones, tablets, and other handheld devices

 A Guide to Processors for Wireless Base Stations

 This new report covers base-station processors that integrate CPUs and DSPs for Layer 1–3 processing on a single chip.
 Designed primarily for small cells, these processors cut cost and power by replacing multiple chips.

 A Guide to Network Processors

 Focuses on NPUs spanning data rates from 10Gbps to 400Gbps as well as search coprocessors.

 A Guide to CPU Cores and Processor IP

 Covers intellectual property (IP) cores that can be used in system-on-a-chip (SoC) and ASIC designs, including CPU and GPU.

 Covers 32- and 64-bit embedded processors with four or more CPU cores that are used for networking, communications, storage, security, and other applications.